ravbhatnagar/azure-resource-manager-rpc/v1.0/common-api-details.md

 The Resource Provider may return a 307 response code to the customer if they want to expose a direct URL / host (with no proxy) to the user.
 As an example – when downloading a large file, the RP may return a 307 to a URL on storage to download that file.

-The frontdoor will \*not\* follow any redirects and will instead proxy them directly back to the client.
+The Azure Resource Manager will \*not\* follow any redirects and will instead proxy them directly back to the client.